Loving and Caring Behaviors

 Getting married or being in a committed relationship is voluntary.
 Staying married or in a committed relationship usually requires that you and your partner see each other as assets in your lives — this simply means you feel good in each other’s company.
 Behaving with your partner in such a way that he or she feels ‘loved and cared for’ is the best way to achieve a happy marriage or committed relationship.
 What makes you feel loved and cared for is probably different from what makes your partner feel cared for and loved.
 After you and your partner complete the exercise, you will have clarified those acts and be able to share them with your partner.

-- List what your partner has done in the ‘past,’ ‘present’ and what he or she could do in the ‘future’ that has made or will make you feel loved and cared for.
+- List what your partner has done in the past, or present and what he or she could do in the future that has made or will make you feel loved and cared for.
 Write each entry in the present tense.
-For example, if in the ‘past’ you cooked together, write it in the present tense: We cook together.
+For example, if in the past you cooked together, write it in the present tense: We cook together.

 - When you are finished listing your loving and caring behaviors, exchange lists.

 You may want to print this exercise for ease of use.
 Click the Print button below.
-From there you can also format this exercise into a PDF file or email it to a friend.
+You can also format this exercise into a PDF file or email it to a friend.
 Note: Printing from a computer works best.

 List what your partner has done in the past that made you feel loved and cared for:

 List what your partner does now that makes you feel loved and cared for: